 “Implacable November weather.
 As much mud in the streets as if the waters had but newly retired from the face of the Earth, and would it not be wonderful to meet Megalosaurus, forty feet long or so waddling like an elephantine lizard up Holborn Hill.”

-This was the first ever mention of a Dinosaur in any work of fiction, in Charles Dickens classic novel Bleak House.
-It was written at a time when Dinosaurs had only recently been discovered.
-The term Dinosaur itself had only been coined ten years earlier by Richard Owen.
+This was the first ever mention of a Dinosaur in any work of fiction in Charles Dickens classic novel Bleak House.
+The name Dinosaur itself had only been coined ten years earlier by Richard Owen.
 Despite this the beasts were fast catching the public’s imagination and this reference like much in Dickens novels reflected what was going on at the time.

-The very earliest Dinosaur novels like The Lost World, Journey to the Centre of the Earth and The Land That Time Forgot would lay down the foundations for nearly every Dinosaur story that came after across all mediums.
-From King Kong to the Land of the Lost, to Turok Dinosaur Hunter.
+The very earliest Dinosaur novels that followed after such as like The Lost World, Journey to the Centre of the Earth and The Land That Time Forgot would lay down the foundations for nearly every Dinosaur story that came after across all mediums.
+From King Kong, to the Land of the Lost, to Turok Dinosaur Hunter.